sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 ## ILSVRC Class Selection

 The ImageNet-1k classes were chosen as a subset of the larger ImageNet dataset.
 One reason the dataset is so widely used is that it is perceived to reflect the diversity of the real world.
 The class distribution is distorted; does having more than 10% of the dataset represent dog breeds truly capture the human experience as a whole, or is it more reflective of dog owners' perspective?
-Similarly, is having a separate class for *"iPod"* — rather than a broader category like *"music player"* — an durable representation of the world?
+Similarly, is having a separate class for *"iPod"* — rather than a broader category like *"music player"* — a durable representation of the world?

 ### Problematic Groups